JamesFysh/eleview/README.md

 interested in understanding the terrain cross-section between two radio sites, particularly how good the line-of-sight would be.

+Please feel free to leave any feedback (issues, requests for functionality, ...) as issues on github.
+I'm working through the TODO list below, but I am just as happy to implement functionality that others might find useful.

 ##### TODO
 This plugin is quite new, and there are a lot of things still to do:
 * Remove the "units are in meters" assumption - ask the user for unit of measure